Toll‑Like Receptors:What They Recognize and What They Don’t

 Given the specificity of TLRs for pathogen-associated molecular patterns (PAMPs), consider the following molecules:

 All except hemoglobin are recognized by TLRs.
-Think about it: hemoglobin, a host-derived protein, does not trigger TLR activation because it lacks the evolutionary conserved microbial structures that define PAMPs.
-This distinction highlights the immune system’s reliance on TLRs to discriminate between self and non-self, preventing inappropriate inflammation in healthy tissues.
+Hemoglobin, a host-derived protein, does not trigger TLR activation because it lacks the evolutionary conserved microbial structures that define PAMPs.
+This distinction highlights the immune system’s reliance on TLRs to discriminate between self and non-self, preventing inappropriate inflammation in healthy tissues It's one of those things that adds up.
+Which is the point..

 Conclusion